 As a conclusion we see that implication $(1) \Rightarrow (3)$ in \cite{MPF} is not valid.
 It also means that implication $(1) \Rightarrow (2)$ is also not valid.
 The implication $(2) \Rightarrow (3)$ is obviously valid due to the Chebyschev inequality.

-And consequently also the theorem 2 in \cite{MPF}, pages 366--367 on determinantal inequalities is not valid too if based only on definition (1).
+And consequently also the theorem 2 in \cite{MPF}, pages 366--367 on determinant inequalities is not valid too if based only on definition (1).

 In some papers the above implications are used to derive new results for absolutely monotonic functions.
-It seems not to be valid.
+It seems not to be a correct way of reasoning.
 One way is to change the main theorem on absolutely monotonic functions to a proper one, otherwise for all special cases an integral representation must be proved independently.